-The introduction of the concept of previous knowledge and frames in this case study shows that it is possible to build an environment where the investor and company profiles are generated semiautomatically.
+The introduction of the JESS and Servlets allows the model to became interactive and dynamic, so a user can obtain answers through a browser.
+The introduction of the concept of previous knowledge and frames in this case study shows that it is possible to build an environment where the investor and company profiles are generated semi-automatically.
 It is also possible to create automatically the investor portfolio.
 Frames can contribute to find the best allocation of investment.

-\This study gave rise to important points regarding the suitability of applying fuzzy neural networks for long-term prediction about stock prices using indicators from fundamentalist analysis.
+This study gave rise to important points regarding the suitability of applying fuzzy neural networks for long-term prediction about stock prices using indicators from fundamentalist analysis.
 First, it indicated that it is possible to expect good performance, especially after the observation that their results were considerably improved by the incorporation of data that have the numbers of targets evenly distributed.
 The second one is that, it is rather implausible to expect that the networks could provide acceptable predictions of two semesters in advance.
 Nevertheless, this point is under consideration and further investigations are under way.